jasondegraw/NFPs/NFP-HAMT-1-2.md

 ### Modify Existing Object ###

 The first option modifies the existing internal sources object to include the needed moisture-related parameters.
+This is the preferred approach as it makes fewer changes to the IDD.

 ```
 Construction:InternalSources,